okcoders/curriculum/Archive/2022/Module-2/FreeCodeCampCourses.md

 - Compound Assignment With Augmented Addition
 - Compound Assignment With Augmented Subtraction
+- Compound Assignment With Augmented Multiplication
+- Compound Assignment With Augmented Division
 - Escaping Literal Quotes in Strings
 - Quoting Strings with Single Quotes
 - Escape Sequences in Strings